-In partnership with the Nigerian NGO Intercommunity Development Social Organization (IDS) we are supporting children of the New Kuchingoro IDP camp in Abuja and providing vulnerable mothers with vocational skills training - including baking and soap-making - and business grants so they can setup sustainable businesses.
-As part of the program, their children also receive school materials such as bags, text books, pencils and pens, and shoes so they can return to school.
+we are providing over 300 vulnerable mothers and foster parents / caregivers with vocational skills training - including baking, sewing, and soap making - and business grants so they can set up sustainable businesses.
+As part of the program, their children also received school materials such as bags, books, pencils and pens, erasers, a uniform and shoes so they could return to school.
 This has had immediate results - both foster parents / caregivers and mothers are able to save every week and afford food and education for their children, and are committed to keeping their children